-Continuing Education and Extended Campus

-The "Wisconsin Idea"
+Continuing Education and Extended Campus The "Wisconsin Idea"

-The "Wisconsin Idea," a concept named after the state that pioneered its development, holds that the function of a university is not only to educate full-time students on its home campus, but also to extend educational opportunities and services to all citizens of the state.
-The Wisconsin Idea is incorporated into the general mission of the University of Wisconsin System and into the particular missions of the various institutions.
+The "Wisconsin Idea," a concept named after the state that pioneered its development, holds that the function of a university is not only to educate full-time students on its home campus but also to extend educational opportunities and services to all citizens of the state.
+The Wisconsin Idea is incorporated into the general mission of the Universities of Wisconsin and the particular missions of the various institutions.